Lynsey is from Scotland. She likes to write thought-provoking articles that challenge ideas and provide a talking point.

 If I want to eat a deep-fried bar of chocolate, I will.
 It's that simple!
 By banning Scottish chippies from serving them, no resolution has been made.
 Deep-fat fryers can be purchased cheaply enough, and the recipe is simple to follow.
 Does that mean that our methods of cooking in our own homes will now be banned?
 How far will it all go?

 Now don't get me wrong, I understand the turmoil you can go through when trying to lose weight.
 Everything is tempting.
 But doesn't it make you feel all that better for resisting?
 That you have made the choice?
 If dieting was enforced by banning everything that is tasty, there would be a huge portion of society that would be highly resentful towards the oppressors who banned everything!
 There would be riots!

 I doubt that it would only be obese people forming picket lines and protesting throughout the country.
 There are plenty of people who eat responsibly and exercise, but who enjoy a treat now and then.
 They lead healthy lives because they choose to.

 There's that word again.
 Choice.
-I do believe, that as a democracy, that we still have a choice.
-I sincerely hope that the government realise this, and stop the fight against food before it is too late.
+I do believe that as a democracy we still have a choice.
+I sincerely hope that the government realise this and stops the fight against food before it is too late.
 By all means, raise awareness to allow us to make an educated choice, but at least leave us with the option!
-If, unfortunately, it does all go ahead, I think I'd have to emigrate.
+If unfortunately it does all go ahead, I think I'd have to emigrate.
 I would choose not to live in a dictatorship, even if no one had noticed the transformation.

 © 2012 Lynsey Hart